11AbiRam11/ETL_Py-to-Sql/README.md

 *   **Email Notifications:** Sends an email summary of the ETL run, including any errors.
 *   **Containerized and Isolated:** Uses Docker and Docker Compose to create a reproducible and isolated environment.
 *   **Unit Tested:** Includes unit tests for the API data fetching logic.
+*   **Logging:** It has logging feature to log all individual steps in the pipeline for easier debugging

 ## Architecture